1technophile/OpenMQTTGateway/docs/use/ble.md

 you can also force a scan to be done by the following command:

 `mosquitto_pub -t home/OpenMQTTGateway/commands/MQTTtoBT/config -m '{"interval":0}'`

+Changing the interval between scans will deactivate adaptive scanning.

 ::: tip
 With Home Assistant, this command is directly available through MQTT auto discovery as a switch into the HASS OpenMQTTGateway device entities list.